thomasp85/thomasp85.github.io/_posts/2017-08-16-When-a-fire-starts-to-burn.md

 ## Model loaded
 {% endhighlight %}

-As can be seen, `routr` makes the request logic nice and compartmentalised, while `reqres` makes it easy to work with HTTP messages.
-What is less aparent is the work that `fiery` is doing underneath, but that is exactly the point.
+As can be seen, `routr` makes the request logic nice and compartmentalized, while `reqres` makes it easy to work with HTTP messages.
+What is less apparent is the work that `fiery` is doing underneath, but that is exactly the point.
 While it is possible to use a lot of the advanced features in `fiery`, you don't have to - often it is as simple as building up a router and attaching it to a `fiery`